hanwenzhu/premise-selection/README.md

 # premise-selection

-This repository provides a cloud-based Lean premise selector, `Lean.PremiseSelection.Cloud.premiseSelector`.
+This repository provides a cloud-based Lean premise selector, `Lean.LibrarySuggestions.Cloud.premiseSelector`.
 It sends the current goal state and any new user-defined premises (in current file or imported) to a cloud server, and returns the top `k` premises recommended by the server.